jiannazzone/RetroDECK/wiki-rtd/docs/wiki_howto_faq/extract-doom-wads.md

 [Doom Wiki - Official Addons](https://doomwiki.org/wiki/Official_add-ons)

-You first need to download the addons from the 2022 Unity Versions of either DOOM 2 or DOOM 1.
+You first need to download the addons from within the 2022 Unity Versions of either `DOOM 2` or `DOOM 1993`.

+Launch either of them and go into the `Addons Menu` and Download them all.

 ### GOG